donpushme/bitcoinpathfinder/CLI_README.md

 - `--days_history`: Days of recent data to use for prediction (default: 7)

 ### `simulate` - Run Monte Carlo Simulation
-Run a Monte Carlo simulation to forecast Bitcoin price paths using the 288-step parameter arrays.
+Run a Monte Carlo simulation to forecast Bitcoin price paths.

 **Usage:**
 ```bash